 HPV lesions tend to go away without treatment.
 In people with HIV and a very low CD4 count, the condition can become more severe, take longer to go away, and is more likely to recur.

-Many younger people are getting HPV vaccines, so in the future, fewer people may have HPV-related skin complications.
+Many younger individuals are receiving HPV vaccines, so fewer people may have HPV-related skin complications in the future.

 Effective antiretroviral therapy can reduce the risk of developing HPV-related cancers.